Russian claim to Stolichnaya vodka trademarks revived by U.S. court

-NEW YORK (Reuters) - A U.S. appeals court on Tuesday revived long-running litigation by a state-run Russian company that says it owns U.S. trademark rights for Stolichnaya vodka.
+NEW YORK, Jan 5 (Reuters) - A U.S. appeals court on Tuesday revived long-running litigation by a state-run Russian company that says it owns U.S. trademark rights for Stolichnaya vodka.

 The 2nd U.S. Circuit Court of Appeals in Manhattan said a lower court judge erred in finding that Federal Treasury Enterprise Sojuzplodoimport (“FTE”) lacked standing to sue under the federal Lanham Act because Russia’s assignment of the trademark rights was invalid under Russian law.